OmegaXK/Rock-Runner/README.md

 # Rock-Runner
 A game where you dodge rocks and torches falling from the sky.
-Check README for more details.